Anderweys/CargoTransportation/README.md

 - password: `123`<br />
 Of course, you can also create your own account.<br /><br/>
 ![CargoTransportation](../master/src/img/Authorization.png)<br/>
-After authorization, you should be transferred to the main screen.
+After authorization, you should be transferred to the main page.
 <br /><br/>
 ![CargoTransportation](../master/src/img/Mainpage.png)<br/>
 Thus, we can conclude that you have successfully launched the application.